Professor Ursula Gompels

 Study Unit Organiser: Core Virology (3121) and Molecular Virology(3140)

 Research is on the human herpesvirus family with current focus on the betaherpesvirus subgroup including human herpesvirus 6A and 6B (HHV-6A and B) and human cytomegalovirus (HCMV).
 These viruses can be significant pediatric pathogens and are major opportunistic infections in immune suppressed HIV/AIDS and transplantation patients causing both morbidity and mortality.
-HHV-6A and B are also linked with neuro-inflammatory disease and both uniquely can integrate their genomes into human subtelomeres in the germ line of approximately 1.0% of people worldwide; giving the potential to express virus genes in every cell.
+HHV-6A and B are also linked with neuro-inflammatory disease and both uniquely can integrate their genomes into human subtelomeres in the germ line of approximately 1.0% of people worldwide; which could potentially express virus genes in every cell.
 We have defined novel genomes integrated as new endogenous virus with capacity to reactivate as emergent infections.
 Herpesviruses cause latent infections which persist for life, thus their intimate adaptations to our immune system provide unique tools to understand host-pathogen interactions and their applications to immunotherapy.